timoreimann/tmp/PodNodeSelector.md

 To keep things simple and understandable, I usually follow these best practices when using this admission controller:

 - Come up with a good node labelling scheme (sounds easy, but sometimes it's made overly complex)
+  - Kubelet `--node-labels` argument can be very useful
+    - `Labels to add when registering the node in the cluster`
+    - **Warning:** Alpha feature
 - Use a `clusterDefaultNodeSelector` defaulting to nodes != "production"
   - Effect:
     - Namespaces with no `annotations` **and** no whitelists specified will inherit this setting